IBM-Design/design-website/src/content/practices/design-for-sustainability/design-for-sustainability.md

 ### **Efficient for users and <br> power consumption.**

-_Have we collaborated with out team to optimize systems to reduce and increase user efficiency?_ <br><br>Our experiences are simplified to be more inclusive, more efficient, and require fewer resources.
+_Have we collaborated with our team to optimize systems to reduce and increase user efficiency?_ <br><br>Our experiences are simplified to be more inclusive, more efficient, and require fewer resources.

 ![Three circles stacked inside each other.](images/efficient.svg)